sayeemabdullah/React-Cribsheet/README.md

 ```

 And on the other hand, a **Stateful Class Component** is implemented as a JavaScript class with state and render.
-Here the **state** is where we store property values that belong to the component and **render** is to display the specified HTML code inside the specified HTML element.
+Here, the **state** is where we store property values belonging to the component and **render** displays the specified HTML code inside the specified HTML element.

 The structure of a simple stateful class component is as shown below: